|

 How does an operating system work?

-At the core of every operating system lies a kernel, which manages basic operations.
+At the core of each operating system lies a kernel, which manages basic operations.
 This kernel interprets requests from programs and ensures that the hardware responds appropriately.
-In other words, it is responsible for executing programs and accessing hardware resources.
+In other words, it is responsible for the execution of programs and access to hardware resources.

 Process scheduling

 The operating system must also organize the execution of processes.
-This means it needs to determine which program will receive processor time, when it will receive it, and how long it can use it.
-Through scheduling algorithms, it ensures that all programs receive a fair share of the available resources.
+This means it must determine which program will get CPU time, when it should receive it, and how long it can use it.
+Through scheduling algorithms, it can ensure that all programs receive an equitable share of the available resources.

 User interface

 Finally, operating systems provide a user interface that allows users to interact with their device.
-Whether it is a graphical interface with icons and windows or a command-line interface, the idea is to make computer use accessible and intuitive for everyone.
+Whether it is a graphical interface with icons and windows or a command-line interface, the idea is to make computer usage accessible and intuitive for all.

 Examples of operating systems